alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 `Select` and `ToList()` still control when the function runs.
 For a pure function, that affects when the work happens, not what result each input produces.

-Consider an ordinary API method:
+Consider an ordinary HTTP API call wrapped as a function:

 ```csharp
 public static RiskScore GetRiskScore(IRiskApi riskApi, string customerId)